PXshadow/openLR/readme.md

 Running the above commands should install all the needed libraries to compile, including Lime.
 You may have to install other programs, the commands above assume you already have some form of a development enviornment set up on your system.

+Linux C++ compiles will need to use hxcpp 3.4.64 currently `haxelib set hxcpp 3.4.64`

 Run the command `openfl` to verify it was installed correctly.
 You should see the OpenFL logo appear in your terminal.